chuangcaleb/wtsa/_drafts/Over The Moon – Film Review.md

 But, I can't help but feel that Chin's involvement in the climax was not as powerful as it could've been, because *his appearance doesn't do anything for the plot development*.
 Chang'e, now rehabilitated, should be perfectly able to get them out of the Chamber as she did last time.

-While there is a *meaningful* reason for Chin to enter the scene now, there is really no *practical* reason.
-It's as if he's just there for show.
+While there is a *meaningful* payoff/callback for Chin to enter the scene now, there is really no *practical* plot-related contribution.
+It's as if he's just there *for show*.
 Same with Gobi.
+They don't need to be there.

-**What if** we rearrange plot beats so that, instead of each other, `Chin is the one who starts singing the climactic song to Fei Fei.`
+**What if** we rearrange plot beats so that, instead of Fei Fei and Chang'e singing the song to each other: **`Chin is the one who starts singing the climactic song to Fei Fei.`**

 Usual sequence of events, Chang'e gets stuck, Fei Fei goes in and gets stuck too. `Perhaps Fei Fei tries singing Gobi's song.
 There's a little glimmer of hope, because that's the powerful song, right?
 Nope.
 They cannot get each other out.
 They're STUCK.`

 On the other side of the barrier, all hope is lost.
 Bungee uses her newfound purple electric magic ear superpowers, but she rebounds back, proving we need something stronger than magic to break the barrier.

 `It is only then, Chin starts softly singing Gobi's song.
-Not pitch perfect, but soulful.`
+Not pitch perfect, but perfectly soulful.`

 ```screenplay-edited
 CHIN